-The EmpowerLine’s Women’s Health Advocate is most often the first person a potential patient speaks to about her abortion, thus she/he is a very important ambassador for Whole Woman’s Health.
-Throughout all of these interactions, the Women’s Health Advocate must maintain a warm, non-judgmental attitude.
-S/he will provide guidance to callers by answering questions, setting appointments, providing financial counseling, and anticipating patient needs prior to arrival at the clinic.
+The EmpowerLine’s Women’s Health Advocate is most often the first person a potential patient speaks to about her abortion, thus they will provide guidance to callers by answering questions, setting appointments, providing financial counseling, and anticipating patient needs prior to arrival at the clinic.

 The Whole Woman’s Health philosophy is centered on caring for the whole woman – her head, heart, and body.
-The Women’s Health Advocate integrates this philosophy in her/his approach by using active listening skills, ‘reading between the lines’ when the patient speaks to affirm/assess her patient’s needs, feelings about, abilities to cope with, and understanding of the abortion process.
+The Women’s Health Advocate integrates this philosophy in their approach by using active listening skills, ‘reading between the lines’ when the caller speaks to affirm/assess the caller’s needs, feelings about, abilities to cope with, and understanding of the abortion process.
 Women’s Health Advocates understand that patients may not know everything about this experience and so it is our responsibility to be forthcoming with information and guide her through this process with empathy and kindness.

 Must possess the ability to remain seated and review information on a computer screen for long periods of time.

 - Be available to answer phone calls from patients, parents, and partners regarding the abortion procedure, contraception, aftercare, and state laws applicable to abortion.
 Women’s Health Advocates may also be required to complete other types of phone communication with patients, including no-show check-ins and confirmation calls.